darktable-org/darktable/doc/TRANSLATORS.md

     This will create a translation template with POT file extension.
 Now start poedit and in the menu choose "File > New catalog from POT file...".
 Point it to the newly created POT file.

     The next thing that will happen is that you will be asked to define various settings.
 All of them are pretty much self-explanatory.
-It should noted here that you don't have to fill in "Team" and "Team's email address" fields. darktable doesn't currently use plural forms anywhere, but if you use `Lokalize` instead of `poedit`, this field will be automagically filled for you.
+It should be noted here that you don't have to fill in "Team" and "Team's email address" fields. darktable doesn't currently use plural forms anywhere, but if you use `Lokalize` instead of `poedit`, this field will be automagically filled for you.

     Then you will be asked to save the newly created PO file.
 Give it a name like fr.po for French translation, de.po for German translation and so on.
 If you are not sure about the two-letter code for your language, use the one that local websites in your native language use.